 The District's financial position is the product of several financial transactions including the net results of activities, the acquisition and payment of debt, the acquisition and disposal of capital assets, and the depreciation of capital assets.

-Table 1 provides a summary of the School District's net assets for 2009 in comparison to the School District's net assets for 2008.
+Table 1 provides a summary of the School District's net assets for 2009 and 2008.